Beth A Wilkinson

 Product Liability & Mass Torts - USA - Nationwide

 This content is provided by Beth A Wilkinson

-Beth’s career has taken her from the Army to a leading role in the prosecution of the Oklahoma City bombers to nationally recognized work as a litigation partner at two of the nation’s most prominent law firms, and most recently to founding Wilkinson Walsh + Eskovitz.
-Before entering private practice, Beth served as an Assistant U.S. Attorney in the Eastern District of New York, counsel to the Deputy Attorney General, and Principal Deputy of the Terrorism and Violent Crime Section.
-Prior to this work, Beth was a captain in the U.S. Army and served as an assistant to the General Counsel of the Army for Intelligence & Special Operations.
-Beth has received numerous honors for delivering stellar results and based on praise from clients and peers—including being selected as The American Lawyer Litigator of the Year (2015), and Benchmark Litigation’s 2018 Trial Lawyer of the Year.
+Beth's career has taken her from the Army to a leading role in the prosecution of the Oklahoma City bombers to nationally recognized work as a litigation partner at two of the nation's most prominent law firms, and most recently to founding Wilkinson Stekloff.
+Before entering private practice, Beth served as an Assistant LI.S.
+Attorney in the Eastern District of New York, counsel to the Deputy Attorney General. and Principal Deputy of the Terrorism and Violent Crime Section.
+Prior to this work, Beth was a captain in the U.S. Army and served as an assistant to the General Counsel of the Army tor Intelligence & Special Operations.
+Beth has received numerous honors for delivering stellar results and based on praise from clients and — including selected as The American Lawyer Litigator of the Year (2015), and Benchmark Litigation's 2018 Trial Lawyer of the Year.
 Beth received her Bachelor of Arts degree from Princeton University, graduating magna cum laude, and her J.D. from the University of Virginia School of Law.

 Beth litigates cases of all kinds, including white collar, antitrust, mass tort and product liability, contract, commercial, and class actions.
 She also represents clients in front of the Department of Justice, Congress, and other government agencies.